DEGREES

 Courses

-The Master of Arts in Theology is awarded upon the completion of twelve courses and a comprehensive examination.
-Eight of the courses are required, and four are electives.
+The Master of Arts in Theology is awarded upon the completion of twelve courses.
+Nine of the courses are required (listed below), and three are electives.
+A competency exam is required after the first four foundational courses in the program.

-Students may use one of their four electives to write a master’s thesis.
+Students may use one of their three electives to write a master’s thesis.
 Full-time students may complete the degree in four semesters over two academic years.
-Part-time students typically complete the program in four years.
+Part-time students typically complete the program in three or four years.

 Students are expected to take the required courses in the following order: